geoffrasb/quickjsfp/README.md

 One plus three notions to realise in javascript:
 * module system as in agda
 * type introduction with ADT
-* type elimination
+* type elimination with numbers of ways of pattern matching
-* function composition
+* function compositions with native javascript functions

 ## example

+### Module

 Modules should be defined in this way: